nelsonkd/pot-bluemix-docs/Lab 3 - Customize and Deploy an Application/README.md

-# Lab 3 - Customize and Deploy the Inventory Application
+f# Lab 3 - Customize and Deploy the Inventory Application

 In this lab, you will add capabilities into the LoopBack application which was created in Lab 2.
 You will add custom javascript code which will alter the default behavior of the application.
-Once your edits are complete, you will package the application and publish it to a WebSphere Liberty runtime collective where it will be managed and enforced by the API Connect solution.
+Once your edits are complete, you will package the application and publish it to Bluemix as a Cloud Foundry Application where it will be managed and enforced by the API Connect solution.

 ---
 # Lab 3 - Objective